Child Protection Programmes

 Support services delivered to grandmothers taking care of orphans in Dobsonville and Magaliesburg (Gamogale).
-Support groups are presented in co-ordination with specialists in this area.
+Support groups are presented in coordination with specialists in this area.
 Because poverty is mostly an issue in these families, skills development forms part of these programmes.
-In Dobsonville the grannies runs a food garden project and in Magaliesburg the do arts and crafts in order to help them to become more independent regarding their material needs.
+In Dobsonville the grannies run a food garden project and in Magaliesburg the do arts and crafts in order to help them to become more independent regarding their material needs.

 More privileged communities are motivated and mobilised to become involved in disadvantaged communities.

-Upcoming community based organisations can also approach Emanang Nokeng West Rand for mentorship activities.
+Upcoming community-based organisations can also approach Emanang Nokeng West Rand for mentorship activities.
 These upcoming and developmental organisations are mentored up to a level where they could function independent and sustainable.